• Home |

 Polymer Tipped Bullets

-A bonded tip bullet is one where the jacket is chemically fused to the lead core rather than pressed.
-The reason for this is better penetration.
-As per the Scirocco recommendation above, a bonded tip will hold together much better and control expansion.
-There are a variety of bonded tip bullets, they typically have a higher price tag, but they’re well worth the extra coin if you’re hunting or buying self-defense ammo.
+A bonded bullet wears a jacket that is chemically fused to the lead core (as opposed to pressed).
+This strengthens the bullet, thus enabling it to retain the weight and conserve the momentum it needs in order to plunge deeply into its target.
+As per the Scirocco recommendation above, a bonded bullet will hold together much better, as well as control expansion.
+There are a variety of bonded bullets.
+They typically have a higher price tag, but they’re well worth the extra coin if you’re hunting (or defending).

 Get to Know the 30-06

-Before retiring into an American hunting cartridge, this round was used with the M1 Garand during WWII and in Korea.
-As a matter of fact, it was the military’s favorite rifle bullet for nearly fifty years.
-It was a favorite of Teddy Roosevelt, who took a keen interest in hunting (he left North America in 1909 and hit up Africa for a big game hunt).
+Before becoming a hunting cartridge, this round was used extensively during WWI, WWII, and Korea.
+It was the military’s primary rifle cartridge for nearly 50 years.
+It was a favorite of Teddy Roosevelt, who took a keen interest in hunting (and left North America in 1909 and hit up Africa for a big game hunt).

 Frequently Asked Questions